 - Compare fees.
 It’s ok to shop around to get a fair price, but also consider value-added services your factoring company is providing that you might not get elsewhere.

 - Confirm speed of payment.
-Not all factoring companies will pay when you need them to.
+Not all factoring companies will pay when you need them to, so be sure to read the payment terms carefully.

 - Work with an industry specialist.
 When you work with someone who knows your industry, they can tailor their solutions to your needs better.